genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 #### `<foundation-layout-region type="tabs">`

 Indicates to the layout system that all immediate children are to be added as tabs in the available space of this component, with a tab for each child.
-The tabs will be ordered according to which child the layout item is (e.g. the second `<foundation-layout-item>` of the tab split will be the second tab), and the first child will be the one which is open by default.
-Can be nested within horizontal and vertical regions, but cannot have more layout sections inside of it.
+The tabs are ordered according to which child the layout item is (e.g. the second `<foundation-layout-item>` of the tab split is the second tab).
+The first child will be the one that is open by default.
+Can be nested within horizontal and vertical regions, but cannot have more layout sections inside it.

 ### [Layout Item `<foundation-layout-item>`](./docs/api/foundation-layout.foundationlayoutitem.md)

-Wrapper component that lives inside of a layout section and wraps the client content.
-All content must be inside of a layout item otherwise a runtime error will be thrown when the layout is attempted to be rendered on screen
+Wrapper component that lives inside a layout section and wraps the client content.
+All content must be inside a layout item, otherwise a runtime error will be thrown when the layout attempts to render itself on screen.

-- **title**: string defining the title of the pane which contains the content.
+- **title**: string defining the title of the pane that contains the content.
 Defaults to `Item x`, where `x` is the pane number.
 - **closable**: boolean defining whether this element is closable - Default false.
 - **size**: optional string parameter defining size, [see here](#sizing).
-- **registration**: optional string which manually sets the registered name for the pane- [see here](#dynamic-registration-and-adding-items).
-By default each item that doesn't have the `registration` attribute set will be a string registered sequentially starting at `"1"`.
+- **registration**: optional string, which manually sets the registered name for the pane - [see here](#dynamic-registration-and-adding-items).
+By default, each item that doesn't have the `registration` attribute set will be a string registered sequentially starting at `"1"`.

 ### Sizing